Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Directed Sheaf Hypergraph Laplacian

 \subsection{Spectral Properties}

-In this section, we prove that our proposed \textit{Normalized Directed Sheaf Hypergraph Laplacian} $L^{\vec{\mathcal{F}}}_N$ enjoys all the spectral properties that are required of a principled convolutional operator.
-Specifically, we show that $L^{\vec{\mathcal{F}}}_N$ is diagonalizable, has real eigenvalues, is positive semidefinite, and has a bounded spectrum.
+We now establish that our proposed \emph{Normalized Directed Sheaf Hypergraph Laplacian} $\mathbf{L}^{\vec{\mathcal{F}}}_N$ satisfies all the spectral properties required for a principled convolutional operator.
+Specifically, we show that $\mathbf{L}^{\vec{\mathcal{F}}}_N$ is diagonalizable, has real, nonnegative eigenvalues, is positive semidefinite, and has a bounded spectrum.
+These ensure that the Fourier transform is well-defined and that polynomial filters of $\mathbf{L}^{\vec{\mathcal{F}}}_N$ implement \emph{localized, stable convolutions}, in direct analogy with classical spectral-based approaches~\citep{Shuman,kipf_semi-supervised_2017,Defferrard}.
+Failure to preserve them can result in a complete breakdown of the connection between message passing, the Fourier transform of a (hyper-)graph and its connection with signal theory.
 The proofs of the claims in this and the next section are provided in \cref{app:theoretical-results}.

-We begin by showing that $L^{\vec{\mathcal{F}}}_N$ admits an eigenvalue decomposition with real eigenvalues: \begin{restatable}{theorem}{diagonalizable} $L^{\vec{\mathcal{F}}}_N$ is diagonalizable with real eigenvalues. \end{restatable}
+We begin by showing that $\mathbf{L}^{\vec{\mathcal{F}}}_N$ admits an eigenvalue decomposition with real eigenvalues: \begin{restatable}{theorem}{diagonalizable} $\mathbf{L}^{\vec{\mathcal{F}}}_N$ is diagonalizable with real eigenvalues. \end{restatable}

-Next, we derive the formula of the Dirichlet energy function associated with $L^{\vec{\mathcal{F}}}_N$, which provides a measure of the global smoothness of a signal $x \in \mathbb{C}^{nd}$ across the entire hypergraph: \begin{restatable}{theorem}{dirichlet} The Dirichlet energy induced by $L^{\vec{\mathcal F}}_N$ for a signal $x \in \mathbb{C}^{nd}$ is:
+Next, we derive the formula of the Dirichlet energy function associated with $\mathbf{L}^{\vec{\mathcal{F}}}_N$, which provides a measure of the global smoothness of a signal $x \in \mathbb{C}^{nd}$ across the entire hypergraph: \begin{restatable}{theorem}{dirichlet} The Dirichlet energy induced by $\mathbf{L}^{\vec{\mathcal F}}_N$ for a signal $\mathbf{x} \in \mathbb{C}^{nd}$ is:

 \end{restatable}